 Darrynane Holiday Cottages are set in an excellent North Cornwall location with the good local road network making the North & South Coast beaches easily accessible.
 Polzeath, the surf capital of the area, offers an all day experience for surfing, body boarding, rock pooling or just chilling in the summer sun!
 Around the corner is Daymer Bay, situated at the end of the River Camel estuary as it meanders towards the Atlantic Ocean.
 It provides a more sedate bathing option, as the waters gently lap at your ankles.
 Watch as the sea retreats leaving miles of sandy beaches.
 Along the coastline between the two beaches, accessed from the cliff top, are many sandy coves surrounded by mussel encrusted rock pools brimming with various sealife all waiting to be explored.
 Other major beaches nearby include Tintagel’s Trebarwith Strand and Bude’s Widemouth Bay.
 South Coast beaches include: East Looe, Polkerris, Gorran Haven, Par Sands and Porthpean.

 Other destinations to consider during your stay, Bodmin Town with its Steam Railway, Jail and court room experience at the local tourist information centre, depicting an 19th Century murder trial.
 Wadebridge for shopping.
-Ladies and Gents clothing, shoes, antiques, wine, furniture or wedding dresses all available here and enjoy a cup of tea or coffee afterwards in one of its many cafes and tea rooms.
+Ladies and Gents clothing, shoes, antiques, wine, furniture all available here and enjoy a cup of tea or coffee afterwards in one of its many cafes and tea rooms.
 Bude is also a good day out as you walk along the recently refurbished canal or enjoy the natural swimming pool.
 If the weather’s inclement experience the splash swimming pool with wave machine and slides.